tamaracosta/tamaracosta/README.md

 - :woman_technologist: I am student of Analysis and Systems Development
 - :brazil:  Born in Uberaba - MG
-- :computer: I was learning about IT world's
 - :studio_microphone: I am singer